sahilshah1/chromosome-sequence-problem/README.md

 ## Approach

-The basic idea of the approach is this:

-Because of the unique overlapping property, for every string `x` in this list, there must also exist 1 other string `y` such that some suffix of `x` (longer than `len(x) / 2`) is equal to some prefix of `y` (longer than `len(y) / 2`), except for the very last fragment of the sequence.
-So here is the pseudocode approach.
+We are guaranteed this: for every string
+`x` in the list of fragments, there exists 1 other string `y` such that some suffix of `x` (longer than `len(x) / 2`) is equal to some prefix of `y` (longer than `len(y) / 2`).
+This is true for all `x`, except for the very end of the sequence.

-`n` == number of fragments
- `m` == length of each fragment
+In example, here are the unique overlaps in an unordered fragments: fragments = [ATTAGACCTG, CCTGCCGGAA, AGACCTGCCG, GCCGGAATAC] ATT*AGACCTG AGACCTG*CCG
+ AGA*CCTGCCG CCTGCCG*GAA
+ CCT*GCCGGAA GCCGGAA*TAC

 ```
+//n == number of fragments
+//m == length of each fragment
 List<String> fragments = readFromFastaFile()

-find the beginning of the sequence (O(n^2 * time to match each string))
+//find the beginning of the sequence (O(n^2 * time to match each string))
 beginningString = ""
 for (String s : fragments) {